ricardojosehlima/lemma_spacy_pt/README.md

-# lemma_spacy_pt
+# lemma_spacy_pt_3
-Set of rules designed to improve the lemmatization process in Spacy for portuguese
+Set of rules designed to improve the lemmatization process in Spacy for portuguese (Aug, 2021: updated to spacy 3.0)

 pt-br